not civil servants but are paid, as for all

 and published on their

-and subtracts the Cost of Civil Service Increments to calculate the 'Net
+and subtracts the Payroll Cost of Increments (PCI) to calculate the 'Net

-other factors" to determine the final pay adjustment to be awarded: "the state
+other factors" to determine the suggested pay adjustment to be awarded: "the state

 of Hong Kong's economy, the Government's fiscal position, changes in the cost of